 East Coast Road Trip – Sydney to Cairns

-The East Coast is undoubtedly the most taken route by travellers and the most touristy region of Australia.
-It offers countless (patrolled) beautiful beaches, a generally pleasant climate and a great variety of scenery.
+The East Coast is the most touristy region of Australia and the most popular road-trip route among travelers.
+It is lined with numerous beaches (patrolled), boasts a pleasant climate, and offers a great diversity of landscapes.
 The main cities on the coast are Sydney, Brisbane and Cairns.
 They are all very touristy, lively, dynamic and multicultural.

 Time needed: more or less three weeks